foundeo/fixinator/README.md

 This variable should only be used with the enterprise edition.

+### FIXINATOR_MAX_CONCURRENCY `ENTERPRISE EDITION`

+The `FIXINATOR_MAX_CONCURRENCY` environment variable specifies the maximum number of threads to use

+You can also set this value by running:

+	box config set modules.fixinator.max_concurrency=8

+The default value is `8`

 ## .fixinator.json

 A `.fixinator.json` configuration file can be placed in the root of a folder to be scanned.
 For Example: